Infant Cerebral Palsy

 - Postnatal: infection, trauma, cardiorespiratory arrest, etc.

-The diagnosis of infantile cerebral palsy is fundamentally clinical.
-It is based on medical history data, physical examination, and neuroimaging tests to assess brain damage.
+The diagnosis of infantile cerebral palsy is primarily clinical.
+It is based on clinical history, physical examination and neuroimaging tests to assess brain damage.

-When paralysis is associated with other problems, such as epilepsy, visual, cognitive, or hearing defects, other complementary tests are needed to assess the damage and predict prognosis.
+When paralysis is associated with other problems, such as epilepsy, visual, cognitive or hearing defects, additional tests are needed to assess the damage and predict the prognosis.

 How is infantile cerebral palsy treated?